How to Enable or Disable Windows Security Notifications in Windows 11

 Disclaimer: Disabling Windows 11 security notifications can hide critical alerts about your computer’s health, such as virus threats or firewall issues.
 Only disable these if you are an advanced user or have alternative security software installed.
 For official guidance, refer to Microsoft Support.

 You can manage general notifications through the Windows Settings menu.
-This is the safest way to control alerts without touching system files.
+This method lets you control alerts safely, without needing to alter system files.

 - Open Settings and go to System > Notifications.